Steve Bannon charged with contempt of Congress

 His lawyers argued that his communications involving the former president were protected.

-This is the first such indictment to come out of the committee's probe of the 6 January insurrection.
+This is the first such indictment to come out of the committee's probe of the 6 January riots.

 Lawmakers are considering similar contempt charges against Mr Trump's former chief of staff Mark Meadows, who also refused to comply with a subpoena.